The Ultimate Vancouver Food Bucket List: A Local’s Guide 2021

 Another place where they prepare top-notch chicken wings, intricately-marinated and golden-colored, is at Wu Fung Dessert.
 One of the many gems located in Aberdeen Centre’s bustling food court.
 [Cash only]

-If you are looking for something more spicy, head to Frying Pan food truck on Burrard Street.
+If you are looking for something more spicy, catch the Frying Pan food truck or at their Gastown storefront.
 Here you can grab a fried chicken sandwich with chilli oil and extra toppings such as marble cheese, pan-fried egg or Korean kimchi.